jbossdemocentral/rhdm7-insurance-pricing-dmn-demo/README.md

 4. Open the project "RHDM7 Insurance Pricing DMN Demo".
 Open the "Overview".
 Wait until the 2 pods, "rhdm7-insurance-pricing-dmn-rhdmcentr" and "rhdm7-insurance-pricing-dmn-kieserver" have been deployed.

-5. Open the "Applications -> Routes" screen.
-Click on the "Hostname" value next to "rhdm7-insurance-pricing-dmn-rhdmcentr".
+5. Open the "Networking -> Routes" screen.
+Click on the "Location" value next to "rhdm7-insurance-rhdmcentr".
 This opens the Decision Central console.

 6. Login to Decision Central: